minio/docs/source/reference/minio-mc/mc-ilm-tier.rst

 - :policy-action:`admin:SetTier`
 - :policy-action:`admin:ListTier`

-For example, the following policy provides permission for configuring object transition lifecycle management rules on any bucket in the cluster:.
+For example, the following policy provides sufficient permissions for configuring object transition lifecycle management rules on any bucket in the cluster:

 .. literalinclude:: /extra/examples/LifecycleManagementAdmin.json
    :language: json